aochil/Apprenticeship-Portfolio/Frontend_React/README.md

 - Managed these states in order to successfully render cards for each event.
 - The array eventList is where all the events are stored.
 - The data array retrieved from the API contained 20 events at a time.
 In order to view all the events, user would have to submit another request with the next page number.
-That is why activePage determines which set of 20 events are being displayed.
+That is why activePage determines which group of events are being displayed.
 - The string searchText is the value from the search input.
 - The string query is the modified searchText.
 The API endpoint accepts keyword input, which must be separated by a comma alone.
   So, using regex, the searchText string is edited to replace any spaces between words with commas and then set as the query.